 The dancers, losing all control over their movements, continued dancing in wild delirium till they fell in extreme exhaustion, and groaned as in the agonies of death; some dashed out their brains against walls.
 When dancing, they were insensible to external impressions, but haunted by visions, such as of being immersed in a sea of blood; which obliged them to leap so high, or of seeing the heavens open, and the Saviour enthroned with the Virgin Mary.
 Some have theorized that these visions and delusions were caused by the people having become high on a natural form of LSD found in a type of fungus that grows on wheat.
 While this theory may hold some clue to the origins of the dancing mania, it must be remembered that thousands of people exhibited these symptoms at once, making it unlikely that it was caused by something they ate, since they could not all have eaten the same contaminated flour nor, more importantly could they have eaten it at the same time or in the same quantities to cause the same effects in everyone.
 In addition, it is notable that the insane behavior exhibited by the dancers did not wear off.
 If they were acting under the influence of a drug or toxin, it would be expected that the body would eventually metabolize the substance and they would return to normal.

-The frenzy spread over many of the towns of the Low Countries.
-Troops of dancers, inflamed by intoxicating music, and followed by crowds, who caught the mental infection, went from place to place, taking possession of the religious houses, and pouring forth imprecations against the priests.
-The dancing mania spread to Cologne, Metz, and Strasburg, giving rise to many disorders, impostures, and profligacy.
+The frenzy spread over many of the towns of the Low Countries of Europe, in the region of the Netherlands.
+Vast contingents of of dancers, inflamed by intoxicating music, and followed by crowds spectators who often themselves caught the mental infection, went from place to place, taking possession of church's and other religious buildings, and shouting insults and abuse at the priests and nuns.
+The dancing mania then also spread to the German cities of Cologne, Metz, and Strasburg, where it led to large scale civil disturbances and licentious behaviour.